w3c/wai-wcag-em/procedure.md

 Part of initiating the evaluation process is to define the target WCAG 2 conformance level ("A", "AA", or "AAA") for evaluation.
 WCAG 2 Level AA is the generally accepted and recommended target.

-**Note:** It is often useful to evaluate beyond the conformance target of the digital product to get a more complete picture of its accessibility performance.
+<p class="note">It is often useful to evaluate beyond the conformance target of the digital product to get a more complete picture of its accessibility performance.
 For example, while a product might not fully meet a particular conformance level, it might meet individual requirements from a higher conformance level.
-Having this information can help plan future improvements more effectively.
+Having this information can help plan future improvements more effectively.</p>

 #### Step 1.3: Define an Accessibility Support Baseline {#step1c}